okviz/okviz.github.io/_mydocs/smart-filter-pro/options/about/check-for-updates.md

 <img src="images/new-update.png" width="420">

 > This option is beneficial for users who manually download and update the visual.
-While for the users who installed Smart Filter Pro from the AppSource, the updates are automatic and invisible.
-Learn why you could choose the manual approach here: [Installation from AppSource Drawbacks](../../../get-started/installation.md#from-the-appsource
+While for the users who installed Smart Filter Pro from AppSource, the updates are automatic and invisible.
+Learn why you could choose the manual approach here: [Installation from AppSource Drawbacks](../../../get-started/installation.md#from-appsource)

 > See how to update a visual here: [Updating Visuals](../../../get-started/updating.md)